gratipay/finances/README.md

 holding their money, we'd better be holding their money!

-Actually, though, our operating income from processing fees comes to us from our upstream processors commingled with escrow, *and* we want to keep our fee *income* as close to our fee *expenses* as possible (our true operating income, of course, comes [through Gratipay](https://gratipay.com/Gratipay/) just like any other project on Gratipay).
+Actually, though, our operating income from processing fees comes to us from our upstream processors commingled with escrow, *and* (as of June, 2013) we want to keep our fee *income* as close to our fee *expenses* as possible (our true operating income, of course, comes [through Gratipay](https://gratipay.com/Gratipay/) just like any other project on Gratipay).
 To deal with this dual reality, we use a **fee buffer**.
 Ideally the balance in the fee buffer is zero, but in practice it fluctuates.

 You'll see, then, that the assets on our balance sheet are broken down according to three second-level categories: `Escrow`, `Fee-Buffer`, and